mendersoftware/mender-docs/03.Devices/06.Preauthorizing-devices/docs.md

 ### Set up a CLI environment for your server

 Open a terminal, which we will use in the following to call the Mender server's REST APIs.
-First set a shell varialbe with the URI of your server:
+First set a shell variable with the URI of your server:
 ```bash
 MENDER_SERVER_URI='https://hosted.mender.io'
 ```